Driver sent videos of speedometer before crash that killed three, court hears

 Keith Lennon (21), with an address in Forest Park, Dromintee, Co Armagh, went into custody in December last year after he pleaded guilty to three counts of manslaughter.

-The two car collision occurred at Carrickarnon, Ravensdale, Dundalk, Co Louth on the February 29th, 2020.
+The two car collision occurred at Carrickarnon, Ravensdale, Dundalk, Co Louth on February 29th, 2020.

 At the sentencing hearing at Dundalk Circuit Court on Friday, victim impact statements were given on behalf of the family of mother and son Mary (89) and Kevin (58) Faxton from Bessbrook, Co Armagh and on behalf of the family of Bryan Magill (25) from Newry, Co Down.